 From the wooden furniture to the giant deer head hanging on the wall, the new neighbor gives off rustic vibes.
 Boujee decor won’t work for this new neighbor (but don’t worry we have a suggestion for the new boujee neighbor as well).
 So what do you give the new neighbor who won’t be into anything fancy?
 A soap dispenser set that looks like they could have made it themselves.
 This item will be sure to charm them and add a rustic feeling to any kitchen or bathroom.

 The crystal chandelier.
 The collection of fine china.
-The fur coat that may or not be faux.
+The fur coat may or not be faux.
 This new neighbor screams luxury and won’t be attending the neighborhood barbecue anytime soon.
 This crystal candle holder in gold will be the perfect thing to welcome them to the neighborhood and show your appreciation for their boujee taste.
-Though you might never see them at the grocery store or a PTA meeting, this gift still lets them know that they are still welcomed.
+Though you might never see them at the grocery store or a PTA meeting, this gift still lets them know that they are still welcome.

 To quote one of my favorite television shows – “Winter is coming.”
 Well at least in most parts of the world it is.
 For the new neighbor moving in during the coldest time of the year, a blanket will be greatly appreciated.
 Because if the heat isn’t turned on before that big snowstorm, they will get cold.
 But the warmth from this blanket will help them stay warm until they finally have heat and long after that.
 Because blankets are always needed and are a great source of comfort to anyone.

 In this day and age, versatility is key.
 We like being able to use one item for many different purposes.
 Especially when moving into a new home and trying to set it up just right, less is definitely better.
 The versatility of this decor piece allows for that, making decorating a lot easier.
-Place it in a windowsill or on a table.
+Place it on a windowsill or on a table.
 Change the flowers out for each new season.
 This welcome gift is one decor piece that neighbors will keep for many years.